daysgobye/pragmatic_blog/src/content/blog/tupperware.md

   food storage solution.
 They're cheap, stackable, and leak-proof.
 Plus, one lid fits all containers!
 Learn more about the magic of deli containers and upgrade your kitchen today.
+featured: false
-publishDate: 'Nov 3 2024'
+publishDate: Nov 3 2024
-isFeatured: true
-tags:
-  - product
+tags: product
 seo:
   image:
     src: /tupperware3.jpg